Using Multi-line Digital Telephones

 To access a number from the list, get a dial tone, press *7, then press the two-digit code.

-To Place a Call Using a Personal, Group, or System List
+To Place a Call Using a Personal or Group List

 Call Forward/Follow Me